ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 Some implementations might find it benefitial to maintain a small buffer of frames to be sent through the tunnel to smooth out short term variations and bursts in tunnel capacity.
 As such a buffer is limited, Ethernet frames can get dropped when the buffer limit is exceeded.
-This is not different than a lossy link.

 When the protocol running inside the tunnel uses loss recovery (e.g., {{TCP}} or
 {{QUIC}}) and the outer HTTP connection runs over TCP, the proxied traffic will